RBingham99/tech242-AWS-linux/Day1/what-is-cloud/README.md

 # What are the 4 main types of cloud computing?
 - private clouds
 - public clouds
-- hybrid clouds (a mixed computing environment where applications are run using a combination of computing, storage, and services in different environments)
+- hybrid clouds (mix of public and private like database on site and app running in the cloud)
 - multiclouds (multicloud refers to a company utilizing multiple cloud computing services from various public vendors within a single, heterogeneous architecture)

 My main take-away from this is that users can mix and match cloud services from different providers to customize for their needs.